BBTastro/cc-beatBoxLab/docs/features/beat-grid-tracking.md

 ## Overview

-The Beat Grid Tracking feature is the core visual tracking system of beatBox, allowing users to monitor their daily progress through an intuitive grid interface.
+The Beat Grid Tracking feature is the core visual tracking system of stepBox, allowing users to monitor their daily progress through an intuitive grid interface.
 Users can track their daily achievements by completing "beats" - individual days in their challenge that can be marked complete by adding details about their activities.

 ## What is Beat Grid Tracking